skrey/yellow-extensions/snippets/piwik/README.md

 ----------------------
 1. Download and install [Yellow](https://github.com/markseu/yellowcms/).
 2. Download and install [Piwik](http://piwik.org/).
 3. Download [piwik.php](piwik.php?raw=true), copy into your system/snippets folder.
-4. Use the snippet on your website, edit snippets in your system/snippets folder.
+4. Use the snippet on your website, add it to your footer snippet.

-To uninstall delete the snippet and remove it from snippets.
+To uninstall delete the snippet.

 How to enable statistics?
 -------------------------